rita-barbosa/LAPR4-2324/docs/sb_us_1012/readme.md

 > **Justifications**
 >
 > Many plugins can exist, so they must be stored and persisted in a repository.
 It is from here that the plugins available
-> to generate a interview model template file are.
+> to generate an interview model template file are.
 >
 > The JobOpeningRepository has stored all the jobOpening instances created in all sessions in its database, it's where
 > the instances can be rebuilt.